awisdom8/COVID-19-Testing/README.md

 This list is rapidly evolving.
 If it needs to be changed/updated, please update by sending a [pull request](https://github.com/awisdom8/COVID-19-Testing/pulls), opening an [Issue](https://github.com/awisdom8/COVID-19-Testing/issues) or [emailing](akhwisdom@gmail.com).

+---
+**Disclaimer**
-As a full disclaimer, I'm just an unaffiliated individual, not representing anyone, trying to do my part to help collate helpful information for people to use during these turbulent times.
-All of the information collected here about testing centers includes the news source or website with more information.
-Many testing centers/programs require you to complete an assessment and get a referral before going.
+* As a full disclaimer, I'm just an unaffiliated individual, not representing anyone, trying to do my part to help collate helpful information for people to use during these turbulent times.
+* All of the information collected here about testing centers includes the news source or website with more information.
+* Many testing centers/programs require you to complete an assessment and get a referral before going.
 Check with the specific center/program for more information.

 Stay safe everyone!